Club: Granada CF | Opening: 1995 | Capacity: 22,094 seats

 History and description

-Estadio de Los Cármenes opened on the 16th of May 1995 with a match between Real Madrid and Bayer 04 Leverkusen.
+Estadio Nuevo Los Cármenes opened on 16 May 1995 with an exhibition match between Real Madrid and Bayer 04 Leverkusen.
 The stadium replaced Granada’s old stadium with the same name, but which had stood at a different site.

-Home side Granada played its first match at the ground on the 22nd of August of 1995, a friendly against Real Betis (4-1).
+Granada played their first match at the ground on 22 August 1995: a friendly against Real Betis (4-1).

-When Granada promoted to the Primera División in 2011, additional stands were erected in the corners, which raised capacity from an initial 16,200 to its current amount.
+When Granada promoted to La Liga in 2011, additional stands were erected in the corners, which raised capacity from an initial 16,200 seats to its current amount.

-Estadio de Los Cármenes is located in the south of the city of Granada, about 3 kilometres from the historic city centre and the Alhambra, and about 4.5 kilometres from Granada’s main railway station.
+Estadio Nuevo Los Cármenes is located on the southern edge of the city of Granada, about 3 kilometres from the historic city centre and the Alhambra, and about 4.5 kilometres from Granada’s main railway station.

-If arriving by public transport, one can reach the stadium with bus 4.
-Either catch the bus at Avenida de la Constitución (close to the railway station), or at the Calle Reyes Católicos in the historic centre.
-Take the bus in the direction of Torre de la Pólvora and get off at stop Pintor Maldonado right in front of the stadium.
+If using public transport, you can get to the stadium with bus 4.
+Either catch the bus at Avenida de la Constitucion (close to the railway station), or at the Calle Reyes Catolicos in the historic centre.
+Take the bus in the direction of Torre de la Polvora and get off at stop Pintor Maldonado right in front of the stadium.

 Bus 10 connects the stadium with the western and northern parts of the city.